Iheartweb/Lu/docs/getting_started.md

 These rules tell inject how to map commonJS module Ids to files.
 For example the id of 'lu/Foo' maps to ````[PATH_TO_LU_COMPONENTS]foo.js``` Change thees rules at your own risk!

 The last lines that we'll look at tell Inject to load Lu's core javascript, a default set of mappers, as well as to initialize Lu when the document is ready.
 Changes to the DOM after ```domready```, are picked up automatically.
-See are guide to mappers for more information on this.
+See our guide to mappers for more information on this.

 Depending on your implementation you may want to remove thees lines and put it in your application's javascript.
 ```js